Stefan Heller, Head of Carrier Relations (North America) – January 17, 2020

 In an April 2019 blog post, we told you how the major US Carriers were set to launch the long-awaited 10 DLC originators for A2P (Application-to-Person) SMS in May.

 Guess what?
 Things have changed a lot since then.

 This is an updated version of a June 2019 blog.
 For the latest A2P 10 DLC news – including the Verizon 10DLC launch – check out our January 2020 blog post.

 A2P 10 DLC kicks off

-Verizon has gone live with their A2P 10 DLC messaging product as has U.S. Cellular.
-But the other Tier 1 US carriers (AT&T, T-Mobile & Sprint) haven’t made any announcements – yet.
+Verizon is due to go live with their A2P 10 DLC messaging product in February 2020.
+The other Tier 1 US carriers (AT&T, T-Mobile & Sprint) haven’t made any announcements – yet.
 But we expect them to go live with A2P 10 DLC in the first half of 2020.